Masai Mara, Amboseli and Seychelles Safari

 Days 1, 2 and 3 - Masai Mara

-Arrive into Nairobi where you are met and transferred to the domestic airport for your flight to the Masai Mara for the start of your Kenyan Safari.
-The Masai Mara is world renowned for its incredible game viewing and in particular big cats.
+Arrive in Nairobi where you are met and transferred to the domestic airport for your flight to the Masai Mara for the start of your Kenyan Safari.
+The Masai Mara is world-renowned for its incredible game viewing and in particular big cats.
 Lions are fairly common in and around the Masai Mara making them the dominant predator of the region.
-Cheetah prefer the open grasslands where they can use their speed to catch their prey, while leopard prefer the rocky outcrops, valleys and riverine woodlands where they can slink away unseen.
+Cheetahs prefer the open grasslands where they can use their speed to catch their prey, while leopards prefer the rocky outcrops, valleys, and riverine woodlands where they can slink away unseen.
 If you are lucky you may get to highly endangered wild dogs in some of the community conservancies surrounding the Masai Mara.

 Days 4, 5 and 6 - Amboseli National Park

-Aside from Amboseli’s celebrated elephants, the park is home to Kenya’s plains game including Grant’s and Thompson’s gazelle, buffalo, eland, zebra and wildebeest.
+Aside from Amboseli’s celebrated elephants, the park is home to Kenya’s plains game including Grant’s and Thompson’s gazelle, buffalo, eland, zebra, and wildebeest.
 Predator numbers are increasing as relationships between local communities and conservation efforts continue to improve.
-Lions remain the dominant predator of Amboseli, although hyena and cheetah are also resident.
+Lions remain the dominant predator of Amboseli, although hyenas and cheetahs are also resident.

 Days 7, 8, 9, 10, 11 and 12 - Seychelles

-The Seychelles has plenty of options for luxury beach lodges, villas and private islands to choose from depending on your budget and preference.
+The Seychelles has plenty of options for luxury beach lodges, villas, and private islands to choose from depending on your budget and preference.
 Our preference is for the exclusive private islands where privacy is at its best.
-The Stanley Safaris’ top choice for private islands include North Island and the Outer Islands of Alphonse Island, Astove Island, and the Cosmoledo Atoll.
+The Stanley Safaris’ top choice for private islands includes North Island and the Outer Islands of Alphonse Island, Astove Island, and the Cosmoledo Atoll.

-Regardless of which option or island you choose, you are guaranteed white sandy, palm fringed beaches and crystal-clear turquoise waters teeming with marine life.
-Spend your days relaxing on the beach or by the pool or head out on snorkelling or diving excursions to observe the incredible diversity under the water.
+Regardless of which option or island you choose, you are guaranteed white sandy, palm-fringed beaches and crystal-clear turquoise waters teeming with marine life.
+Spend your days relaxing on the beach or by the pool or head out on snorkeling or diving excursions to observe the incredible diversity under the water.